rancher/rke2/docs/install/airgap.md

 ## Tarball Method
 1. Download the airgap images tarball from the RKE release artifacts list for the version of RKE2 you are using.
     Use `rke2-airgap-images-amd64.tar.zstd`, or `rke2-airgap-images-amd64.tar.gz` for releases prior to v1.20.
+Zstandard offers better compression ratios and faster decompression speeds compared to gzip.
 2. Ensure that the `/var/lib/rancher/rke2/agent/images/` directory exists on the node.
-3. Copy the compressed archive to `/var/lib/rancher/rke2/agent/images/` on the node.
+3. Copy the compressed archive to `/var/lib/rancher/rke2/agent/images/` on the node, ensuring that the file extension is retained.
 4. [Install RKE2](#install-rke2)

 ## Private Registry Method